-- 5. A provider must provide information to consumers on the options available for consumers, including vulnerable consumers, to contact the 111 emergency service in the event of a power failure at the customer's premises. - 6.
-For the purposes of clause 5, the information must specify: - 6.1 which telecommunications technologies may not work in a power failure (including fibre and fixed wireless), and the impact this may have on a consumer's ability to contact the 111 emergency service; - which telecommunications devices may not work in a power failure (including cordless phones and medical alarms if they do not have an inbuilt battery), and the impact this may have on a consumer's ability to contact the 111 emergency service;
+- A provider must provide information to consumers on the options available for consumers, including vulnerable consumers, to contact, either directly or through a third party provider, the 111 emergency service in the event of a power failure at the customer's premises. - 6.
+For the purposes of clause 5, the information must specify: - 6.1 which telecommunications technologies may not work in a power failure (including fibre and fixed wireless), and the impact this may have on a consumer's ability to contact the 111 emergency service; - 6.2 which telecommunications devices may not work in a power failure (including cordless phones and medical alarms if they do not have an inbuilt battery), and the impact this may have on a consumer's ability to contact the 111 emergency service;